 - Free breakfast

 This refers to how things should be done, especially if it has been successfully implemented where elsewhere.

 These are three parameters the consulting world uses in the categorization of businesses.
 In general, in consulting world, when two consultants asking each other on “what do you work on?”, they need to give 3 pieces of information in all of those three parameters, such as “So I worked on a Cement project, focusing on Finance, in Southeast Asia.”

 - Industry: Is used to group different companies mostly based on their PRODUCT.

 - Function: Is the categorization mostly based on missions and type of roles of different parts of a company.

 - Human Resource takes care of people-related missions

 - Some other important functions most companies have: Strategy, Operation, Sales & Marketing, Product Development, etc.

-- MECE: MECE is so important, we have a whole video on it.
-See it here.
+- MECE is so important, you can see more details here.
 But in short, MECE is the standard, per which we can divide things down in a systematic, comprehensive, and non-overlapping way.